 Job Outlook and Salary

-According to the U.S. Bureau of Labor Statistics (BLS), career opportunities for school and career counselors, including college counselors, are expected to increase by 8% between 2014 and 2024, which is about as fast as the national average.
-As of May 2015, the BLS reported that educational, guidance, school and vocational counselors made a median annual salary of $53,660.
+According to the U.S. Bureau of Labor Statistics (BLS), career opportunities for school and career counselors, including college counselors, are expected to increase faster than the national average through 2028.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $94,690 or more per year, whereas the bottom 10th percentile earned $33,610 or less per year.

 A bachelor's degree is typically necessary for a career in college counseling, and counseling courses should be part of the equation whether the degree itself is in education, communication, psychology or a related field.
 Some certificate programs train those making the shift into college counseling after completing their bachelor's degree program.
 Coursework may include such topics as college student affairs, career counseling and higher education trends.
 A master's degree is also recommended and may be necessary to qualify for licensure; requirements vary from state to state.